Book-Chat/.github/profile/README.md

 ### GoodReads OAuth
 - Users can sign in with GoodReads and import currently reading and other book list as well as submit and view their reviews.

+### Google OAuth
+- Users can sign in with Google and import Google Books lists as well as submit and view their reviews.

 ### Book Notes
 - Users can take notes on their reading.